Work Package 1.1 - Soil

 - Paula Novo, Anja Byg & Carol Kyle.
 2018.
 Peatlands as a changing landscape of use and care.
 RGS-IBG Annual International Conference 2018.

-- A new map of Field Capacity Days (FCD) based on 1981-2010 rainfall data has been generated and will be used to revise and update the Soil Wetness Class spatial dataset as input into models of soil functions and Ecosystem Services.
+- A new map of Field Capacity Days (FCD) based on 1981-2010 rainfall data has been generated and was used to revise and update the Soil Wetness Class spatial dataset as input into models of soil functions and Ecosystem Services.